Swizec/react-d3js-es6-ebook/manuscript/appendixA.md

+@@ -1,456 +0,0 @@
 {#appendixA}
 # Appendix A - roll your own environment

 If you already know how to set up the perfect development environment for modern JavaScript, go ahead and skip this section.
 Otherwise, keep reading.

-If you don't know, and don't care about this right now: Use the starter project that came with the book.
+If you don't know and you don't care about this right now: Use the starter project that came with the book.
 It's what you would get after following this chapter.

 A good work environment helps us get the most out of our time.
 We're after three things:

 * code should re-compile when we change a file
 * page should update automatically when the code changes
 * dependencies and modules should be simple to manage

 When I first wrote this chapter in April 2015, I suggested a combination of Browserify, Grunt, NPM, and Bower.
 This was the wrong approach.
 It was complicated, it wasn't very extensible, and it was slow.